albinzayedrawan/HopeSanctuary/README.md

      ```

 3. **Set Up Environment Variables**
-   Create a `.env` file in the `server` directory with the following variables:
+   Create a `.env` file in the `backend` directory with the following variables:
    ```env
    PORT=5000
    MONGO_URI=your_mongo_db_connection_string